Frequentist and Bayesian inference for Gaussian-log-Gaussian wavelet trees, and statistical signal processing applications: EM algorithm for marginal likelihoods

-where $\equiv$ means that an additive term which is not depending on $(\mu_0,\sigma_0^2)$ has been omitted in the right hand side expression, cf.\ \cref{e:6b}.
-It follows immediately that this maximum point is given by
+where $\equiv$ means that an additive term which is not depending on $(\v\mu_1, \m\Sigma_1)$ has been omitted in the right hand side expression, cf.\ \textup {(\ref {eq:jointpdf_root})}.
+It is well-known from the theory of estimation in the multivariate Gaussian distribution that the maximum point is given by